Threat model: STRIDE

+PASTA

 The Process for Attack Simulation and Threat Analysis (PASTA) is a seven-step, risk-centric methodology.
 It provides a seven-step process for aligning business objectives and technical requirements, taking into account compliance issues and business analysis.
 The intent of the method is to provide a dynamic threat identification, enumeration, and scoring process.
 Once the threat model is completed, security subject matter experts develop a detailed analysis of the identified threats.
 Finally, appropriate security controls can be enumerated.
 This methodology is intended to provide an attacker-centric view of the application and infrastructure from which defenders can develop an asset-centric mitigation strategy.

-Trike

-The focus of the Trike methodology is using threat models as a risk-management tool.
-Within this framework, threat models are used to satisfy the security auditing process.
-Threat models are based on a “requirements model.”
-The requirements model establishes the stakeholder-defined “acceptable” level of risk assigned to each asset class.
-Analysis of the requirements model yields a threat model from which threats are enumerated and assigned risk values.
-The completed threat model is used to construct a risk model based on asset, roles, actions, and calculated risk exposure.

-VAST

-The Visual, Agile and Simple Threat (VAST) methodology, is based on ThreatModeler, a commercial automated threat-modeling platform.
-VAST requires creating two types of models: application threat models and operational threat models.
-Application threat models use process-flow diagrams, representing the architectural point of view.
-Operational threat models are created from an attacker point of view based on DFDs.
-This approach allows for the integration of VAST into the organization's development and DevOps lifecycles.

-The Hybrid Threat Modeling Method
+'The Hybrid' Threat Modeling Method

 Researchers created this method to combine the positive elements of different methodologies.
 This methodology combines different methodologies, including SQUARE and the Security Cards and Personae Non Gratae.

-Generally accepted IT threat modeling processes
+Generally accepted technology threat modeling processes

-All IT-related threat modeling processes start with creating a visual representation of the application and / or infrastructure being analyzed.
-The application / infrastructure is decomposed into various elements to aid in the analysis.
+All IT-related threat modeling processes start with creating a visual representation of the application, infrastructure or both being analyzed.
+The application or infrastructure is decomposed into various elements to aid in the analysis.
 Once completed, the visual representation is used to identify and enumerate potential threats.
 Further analysis of the model regarding risks associated with identified threats, prioritization of threats, and enumeration of the appropriate mitigating controls depends on the methodological basis for the threat model process being utilized.
-The identification and enumeration of threats (or of mitigation objectives), can either be carried out in an attack-centric way or in an asset-centric way.
-The former focuses on the types of possible attacks that shall be mitigated, whereas the latter focuses on the assets that shall be protected.
+Threat modeling approaches can focus on the system in use, attackers, or assets.